YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 ### File Uploads

-If you’re uploading files to a server, each upload can be handled by a different thread.
+If you're uploading files to a server, each upload can be handled by a different thread.
 This ensures that multiple uploads happen at the same time without waiting for one another.